Jim’s Building Inspections

 Why choose us? here are four very good reasons.

-Reliability Guaranteed – All Jim’s Building Inspectors are vetted, checked and we make sure they have full professional indemnity insurance so you don’t have to.
+Reliability Guaranteed – All Jim’s Building Inspectors are vetted, checked and have full professional indemnity insurance.

 Timely Reports – we have the only industry leading dedicated iPad application.
 It means Jim’s Building Inspectors complete your report in a timely manner and email it to you with no fuss.